- The Ohio State University Michael E. Moritz College of Law, J.D.

 - U.S. District Court for the Southern District of Indiana

 - Admitted to practice law only in the states listed above.

-Jacquie is of counsel in the Vorys Houston office and a member of the labor and employment group.
-Her practice focuses on employee benefits and related compensation tax matters.
-Jacquie has extensive experience providing legal advice to human resource and corporate financial services leaders on employee benefits and employment tax laws including: ERISA, ADEA, ADA, FMLA, COBRA, ACA, HIPAA, TCJA, and other applicable federal and state tax laws.
+Jacquie Abbott is of counsel in the Vorys’ Houston office and a member of the labor and employment group.
+Her practice focuses on employee benefits and related federal compensation tax matters.
+Jacquie is a frequent speaker on recent developments and is currently co-chair of the American Bar Association’s Section of Taxation Welfare Benefits Subcommittee.
+Jacquie has extensive experience in employee benefit vendor contracting.
+She also provides legal advice to human resource and corporate financial services leaders on employee benefits and employment tax laws including MHPAEA, CAA, ERISA, ADEA, ADA, GINA, FMLA, COBRA, ACA, HIPAA, and other applicable federal laws.

 More recently, as supervising tax counsel at Exxon Mobil Corporation, she was responsible for legal compliance of medical, dental, life insurance and disability plans.
 In addition, she advised on payroll tax matters.
 Prior to joining ExxonMobil, she was in-house counsel at Lincoln Financial Group for more than two decades with similar responsibilities.